hcientist/OnlinePythonTutor/unsupported-features.md

 - promises
 - asynchronous event-driven code
-- anything that operates on webpages, such DOM manipulation, alert(), prompt(), confirm(), etc.
+  - including setTimeout, setInterval, etc.
-- setTimeout, setInterval, etc.
+- anything that operates on webpages, such as DOM manipulation, alert(), prompt(), confirm(), etc.
 - variable names that contain special characters like '$'
 - Date() object